 In a rush?
 Here’s the short answer.

-The best side dishes to serve pork wellington are grarlic green beans, mustard mash, and cauliflower gratin.
-You can also serve a side of wild rice pilaf, a spring vegetable salad, or roasted baby potaotes.
-For sauces options, I like apple sauce or a creamy mustard sauce.
+The best side dishes to serve pork wellington are garlic green beans, mustard mash, and cauliflower gratin.
+You can also serve a side of wild rice pilaf, a spring vegetable salad, or roasted baby potatoes.
+For sauces options, I like applesauce or a creamy mustard sauce.

 Ready?
 Let’s jump right in.

 Make a fun twist on your traditional mashed potatoes by adding in some mustard.

 It’ll still be creamy and fluffy, but the tangy mustard flavor will help cut through all the richness of your meal.

 Some pro tips…